Miniatur Wunderland: Knuffingen Airport

 After six years in planning and under construction, Knuffingen airport was officially opened to visitors on 4 May 2011 as a special section of the facility.
 Its buildings resemble Hamburg Airport.
 As in the fictional main town of Knuffingen, there is also a simulation of a fire department with a large fleet of vehicles, including four airfield fire engines.
 On the 14 meter runway, aircraft models accelerate to scale on an invisible sled, and by means of two guide rods can lift off the ground and disappear into a wall.
 Depending on the launch phase, the guide rods allow a horizontal tilt of the aircraft that approximates reality.

 The section features a wide variety of standard commercial aircraft, including Boeing 747, Boeing 787, Airbus A350 and Airbus A380, in the liveries of active and defunct airlines from around the world.
-There is also a Concorde in British Airways livery, a Space Shuttle, a bee (named "Bummel") and a model of the Millennium Falcon spaceship from Star Wars.
+There is also a Airbus A321-200 in Lufthansa retro livery, Concorde in British Airways livery, a Space Shuttle, a bee (named "Bummel") and a model of the Millennium Falcon spaceship from Star Wars.

 The movement of the aircraft on the ground is realized with the help of technology based on the car system.
 The vehicles in the airport tell their own little stories with coordinated refueling, loading and unloading before and after landing starting from the aircraft parking positions.

 A real-time live timetable is displayed on screens and online, synchronizing the miniature airport's aircraft movements with scheduled arrivals and departures.

 Unlike the other landscapes, the railroad at the airport is hardly visible.
 There is only an airport station underground.

 According to the operators, the 150 m2 space cost around 3.5 million euros, in addition to 150,000 man hours.
 The area is equipped not only with many rolling aircraft models, but also with hundreds of cars, passenger boarding bridges, parking garages, airport hotels, a subway and individual figures.

 Visitors

 On 5 December 2012, the ten-millionth visitor came to Miniatur Wunderland, on 2 December 2016, the fifteen-millionth. and on 23 August 2021, the twenty-millionth visitor.
-In 2023 alone, 1,525,000 visitors came.
+In 2024 alone, 1,594,000 visitors came.
 Around three quarters of visitors come from Germany, while the remaining quarter hail mainly from Denmark, Switzerland, Austria, England, the US and China.

 Awards

 In 2010, founders Frederik and Gerrit Braun and Stephan Hertz were awarded the Cross of Merit on Ribbon of the Order of Merit of the Federal Republic of Germany for their social commitment.
-The Miniatur Wunderland also holds the Guinness World Record for "longest melody played by a model train."
+The Miniatur Wunderland also holds the Guinness World Record for "longest melody played by a model train," which occurred on March 21, 2021.